jdc-cunningham/nanta/devlog.md

 12:58 PM
 Ahh man...
 I'm not feeling it

+Your boy's gotta start grinding that leet and DSA

+I've never really been a strong algo person.

+If nothing changes in a month or two I'll be looking for a new job.

+I'll work on getting display done, there's nothing to figure out it's just wiring but I'm spent today.

+1:19 PM
+Added note viewing

 05/08/2022
 Finally have some time to work on this.
 I really want this because all this time I've just been saving tabs but never looking at them again.